-A member of Allies in Recovery’s private eLearning site/community recently updated us on Thanksgiving break with his son.
-He is trying to sort out the drug & alcohol use from the obsessive all-night gaming and wonders where CRAFT comes down on the question…
+A member of Allies’ eLearning site/community recently updated us on Thanksgiving break with his son.
+He is trying to sort out the drug & alcohol use from the obsessive all-night gaming.
+Where does CRAFT come down on this question?

 This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To take advantage of our current special offer and get access to the Allies in Recovery eLearning program for families and professionals, click here.

 “My son came back for Thanksgiving and, using your technique for communication, the time was reasonably peaceful.
-We did not notice any marijuana or alcohol or nicotine use in the house but we suspect he was using during gatherings with his fellow high school students.
+We did not notice any marijuana or alcohol or nicotine use in the house.
+We do suspect however, that he was using during gatherings with his fellow high school students.

 Now he plays video games from 11pm to 6 am then sleeps until 2pm.
 We go in to his game room at 1am to gently tell him not to stay too late and later give him breakfast at 2 pm.
-We are not sure when we should consider he gaming as using and give cold shoulders and when we should consider his gaming as not using and treat him warmly.
+We are not sure if we should consider he gaming as using and give cold shoulders.
+Or should we consider his gaming as not using and treat him warmly.
 His school work is in complete shambles and has to quit school this semester and next.
 Thank you.”

 Dominique Simon-Levine addresses the more recent phenomenon of gaming in the context of “addictive behaviors”